 Related Reading: The Impact of Major Purchases on Divorce

-This is far from an exhaustive list.
+This is far from an exhaustive list of unexpected divorce assets.
 We could go on and on.
 More than anything, let this serve as an illustration of why you should pay attention to the details during a divorce.
-You may miss out on substantial assets or vital bargaining chips because their worth simply isn’t as obvious and overt as others.
+You may miss out on substantial items or vital bargaining chips because their worth simply isn’t as immediately obvious as others.

 Related Reading: The New Tax Plan and Spousal Support: What You Need to Know